Rosita Fernández: Significance

-Rosita Fernandez is remembered strongly in San Antonio through her bridge named in her honor located on the Riverwalk.
+Rosita Fernandez is remembered strongly in San Antonio through Rosita's Bridge, her bridge named in her honor located on the Riverwalk.
 Rosita Fernandez’s investment of preserving San Antonio through her public singing in such events as Night in Old Mexico.
 She did more for the city of San Antonio commercially through her jingles and radio shows promoting Mexican American consumer items like food and supplies.
 She became a pioneer of corridos, and recorded romantica style ballads in the male-dominated genre of Tejano music.
 Another object that represented Rosita Fernandez was her China Poblana, it was a dress she wore throughout her career.
 It represented her travels through her career and worn at special occasions, it represented her heritage in Chicana culture.
 Rosita had many different dress each representing a significance of multiple performances in her career.
 The dresses became a symbol amongst women in the Chicana community used in other forms of art like today.
 They are used in art at Mexican American restaurants with men dressed in Mariachi outfits, her dress paved way for dresses used in musical performances like Ballet Folklorico.
 She started a trend that lasted for decades, it had spread across Texas.
 The China Poblana was a racist form, Rosita used it to represent feminism for Mexican American women as breaking through the norms.
 It traced back to mestizas and Criollos in pre-Mexico.
 Rosita Fernandez used the China Poblana for her break free from the traditions of Mexican American culture, she became more than just a woman performer but a symbol of breaking the norms.
 Fernández is part of the Smithsonian Collections at the National Museum of American History with her china poblana dress, which was made in the 1960s.
 Beginning in the 1950s, Fernandez performed in the annual summer show Fiesta Noche del Rio at the Arneson River Theater on the San Antonio River.
 She also was a featured performer each spring at the A Night in Old San Antonio event at San Antonio's Fiesta celebration.
 In 1967, San Antonio radio station KCOR recognized Fernandez as a "source of entertainment" at the riverwalk, convention centers, and for her public performances at charity events.
 The city renamed a bridge after her in 1982, which attracts 5.2 million visitors each year.
 Fernandez first retired from performing in 1982, but continued to make guest appearances into the 1990s.